audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 Attribute | Type | Description
 --------- | ---- | -----------
-`id` | String | The ID of the stream.
+`id` | UUIDv4 | The ID of the stream.
 It will be the same as the ID of the playback session that the stream is for.
-`userId` | String | The ID of the user that started the stream.
+`userId` | UUIDv4 | The ID of the user that started the stream.
 `libraryItem` | [Library Item Expanded](#library-item-expanded) Object | The library item the stream is for.
 `episode` | [Podcast Episode Expanded](#podcast-episode-expanded) Object or null | The podcast episode the stream is for.
 Will be `null` if the stream is for a book.
 `segmentLength` | Integer | The length (in seconds) of each segment of the stream.